jrosell/marketing-data-connectors/README.md

 2. Decide what connectors you will use and comment/uncomment run.sh (Linux/Mac) or run.bat (Windows) what you need or not.

-- Facebook CSV: copy fb-sample.csv to fb.csv
+- FB_Campaigns: Copy fb-sample.csv to fb.csv and edit the copy as appropiate
-- Facebook CSV to Gsheets too: Copy fb-sheets-sample.csv to fb-sheets.csv
+- GA_Campaigns: Copy ga-sample.csv to ga.csv and edit the copy as appropiate
-- Google Analytics CSV: Copy fb-sample.csv to fb.csv
+- GSheets: Copy sheets-sample.csv to sheets.csv and edit the copy as appropiate
-- Google Analytics CSV to Gsheets too: Copy ga-sheets-sample.csv to ga-sheets.csv

 3. See detailed connectors setup section.